keepassxreboot/keepassxc-browser/README.md

 3. All messages (excluding get-databasehash) are now encrypted.
 4. When chromeKeePassXC sends a message it is encrypted with KeePassXC's public key, a random generated nonce and chromeKeePassXC's secret key.
 5. When KeePassXC sends a message it is encrypted with chromeKeePassXC's public key etc.
+6. Databases are stored based on the database hash instead of the key because a new key pair is generated each time chromeKeePassXC is launched.

 Encrypted messages are built with these JSON parameters:
 - action - `test-associate`, `associate`, `get-logins`, `get-logins-count`, `set-login`...